cascara-network/cascara-code/README.md

 * We have removed all references to our input files so those variables will not be available.
 Replace them with your inputs.

+## Notes on Cascara-online
+* The `heuristic_api.py` has all the functionality required for Cascara-online, Entact, GFA and related algorithms.
+* For confidentiality reasons we have removed the `alpha` and `beta` values from the code.
+These can be found by a parameter sweep.
+Check the technical report for details.